How To Deal With Heavy Periods

 Heavy periods can be uncomfortable, embarrassing, and a little smelly.
 But with period panties, they can also be super manageable.

 Women throughout history have used wood, wool, and even papyrus to manage heavy periods.
 Today, we use period underwear.
 When used alongside a tampon or pad, they can help manage excessive menstrual bleeding and prevent leaking.
-You can walk, run and dance in your Leakproof Underwear Bikini and trust that they will keep you leak-free and feeling fresh.
+Your teen can walk, run and dance in their Leakproof Underwear Bikini and trust that they will keep them leak-free and feeling fresh.

 Our period panties are made of an anti-odor fabric that keeps leaks and smells locked in.
-They can absorb up to 12 teaspoons of blood, and can be worn alone on lighter days of your cycle.
-However, if you’ve got the heavy flow, consider rocking our Leakproof Bikini alongside a pad or tampon for extra protection.
+They can absorb up to 12 teaspoons of blood, and can be worn alone on lighter days of a cycle.
+However, if your child does have a heavy flow, consider rocking our Leakproof Bikini alongside a pad or tampon for extra protection.

 Birth Control